Is there tuition required to attend?

 Alliance schools offer a small, safe learning environment, and a rigorous, college-preparatory curriculum that prepares students for success in college.
 Furthermore, Alliance schools provide every student with access to technology and the latest educational software.
 95% of our students graduate from high school and nearly 100% of our graduates are accepted into college.

 How many Alliance schools are in the Los Angeles area?

-Currently we have 10 middle schools and 18 high schools in Los Angeles, for a total of 28 schools.
+Currently we have a total of 25 schools.
 Our newest school opened August 2016, a high school in Sun Valley.

 How long is the Alliance school day?

 The Alliance school day runs 45 minutes longer than that at a traditional LAUSD school.
 The Alliance school day begins at 7:45 AM and ends at 3:30 PM.
 One day a week, Alliance students are released at 1:30 PM to allow time for teacher development sessions.